 Where and when do we rehearse?

-Our normal venue for rehearsals is Dr Challoner’s Grammar School but when the hall there is being used for other purposes we use the Amersham Free Church or failing that one of the other local Amersham schools.
+Our normal venue for rehearsals is generally Amersham Free Church or one of the other local Amersham schools.
 Rehearsals take place on Mondays at 8 p.m. and last for an hour and forty five minutes.
-In the week prior to the concert one additional rehearsal takes place on the Thursday and there is a ‘dress rehearsal’ on the Sunday preceding the concert from 2 p.m. to 5 p.m.
-Members are expected to attend most rehearsals if they wish to perform in the concerts.
+In the week prior to the concert one additional rehearsal takes place on the Thursday and there is a dress rehearsal on the day of the concert from 2 p.m. to 5 p.m.
+Members are required to attend most rehearsals if they wish to perform in the concerts.

 Early in each term our Musical Director presents an evening introduction to the piece of music we are going to perform.
 This is illustrated with a recording of the piece and gives us the historical context of the composition, information about the composer and an insight into the way in which the harmonies have been constructed.